Frequently Asked Questions about Opto-couplers

 Lower operating levels of LED current results in a slower decline in opto-coupler gain, but a gain drop has been observed in even very low LED current levels over time.

-Solution - MI suggests using the OC100 or OC100G opto-coupler as a replacement.
+Solution - MI suggests using the OC100G opto-coupler as a replacement.
 Gain degradation in the OC100G is less severe over time, but the initial gain is less than that of the OC100HG.
 Coming Soon - Comparative Gain Degradation Graph

 Recommended Replacement - We recommend the as a replacement for applications that do not require high gain.